8 Winter Experiences For Your

 In fact, the largest snow festival in the world is held every year in one of China’s coldest cities.
 Known as the Ice City, Harbin, China, is home to the Harbin International Ice and Snow Sculpture Festival.
 Bundle up and enjoy a few days in January or February exploring this winter wonderland.
 The festival itself lasts longer than a month, beginning in early January and running through mid-February (and sometimes even until March, weather permitting), and between 10 and 15 million people visit each year.
 Heed all warnings and be sure you don’t pack light—temperatures are well below zero.
 Each year, the festival consists of multiple theme parks, diverse events, and thousands of competitors from all over the world who create some of the largest ice sculptures ever to be built.
 And while the sun sets early, the city continues to burn bright; lights of all colors illuminate the sculptures and create quite the show.
 Be sure to check out the Ice Lanterns.
 Ice Lanterns are a tradition that dates back to the Qing Dynasty, when ice was used as a windproof lantern to help fishermen and peasants light the way.

-Not only do you get to experience a city of built of ice, you’re also in a unique location, rich in culture and history.
+Not only do you get to experience a city built of ice, but you’re also in a unique location, rich in culture and history.
 Through the Trans-Manchurian Railway, the city links Beijing with the Trans-Siberian Railway.
-The construction of these railway lines in the early 20th Century brought an influx of Russian immigrants and workers.
+The construction of these railway lines in the early 20th century brought an influx of Russian immigrants and workers.
 And that influence is clear in the architecture, food, and shops around the city.

 China is not the only Asian country with a spectacular snow and ice festival, the Sapporo Snow Festival in Sapporo, Japan, is the largest and most popular winter experience in Japan.
 Also known as Yuki Matsuri, this event is held for one week in February and features more than 100 snow sculptures, some up to 50 feet high.
 And like Harbin, they are lit up at night for a truly magical view.
 In addition to sculptures, enjoy the jovial atmosphere, live music, and other snow-related activities (such as ice mazes and snow slides).